- Posts: 199

 "Ok, very well."
 I surrendered.
 "Thank you Shauna."

-Though both of us were exhausted we sat there staring up at the ceiling.
+Though both of us were exhausted, we sat there awake staring up at the ceiling.
 I was still on edge, stirring from the day's events.
 I had been playing them back in my mind, trying to make sense of them.
 I looked over and could tell Joe was doing the same.
 My guilt had been bothering me for hours and I needed to get it off my chest.
-I knew I would not be able to sleep until I talked about it and Joe was the only person I could talk to about it with.
+I knew I would not be able to sleep until I talked about it and Joe was the only person I could talk to about it.